wailimku/scChIC-seq/README.md

-H3K4me3 profiles in 3T3 cells using low cell numer
+H3K4me3 profiling  using low cell number 3T3 cells
 --------------------------------------

 1. Call peaks using SICER [1] for libraries using 3000, 1000, 300 and 100 cells.
 Peak files are savd in the directory './data/temp/Figure1/'